JanWilczek/wolf-sound-blog/_posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters.md

 Here's an audio sample with a bandpass-filtered white noise, where the center frequency varies from 100 Hz to 16000 Hz and Q is equal to 3.

-{% include 'embed-audio.html' src="/assets/wav/posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters/bandpass_filtered_noise.flac" %}
+{% render 'embed-audio.html', src: "/assets/wav/posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters/bandpass_filtered_noise.flac" %}

 You can observe the effect of the bandpass filter on the spectrogram of the above audio file (Figure 9).